Well-posedness of the Kadomtsev-Petviashvili hierarchy, Mulase factorization, and Fr\"olicher Lie groups: Perturbed solutions and Hamiltonian approach

-Let us finish with the remark that the above discussion is not restricted to KP-I. In fact, it follows from the interesting paper \cite{DGRW} and our previous remarks that the KP hierarchy furnishes only some of the solutions to the equation precisely the next equation after KP-I which can be deduced from this hierarchy.
-This situation thus seems to be a non-trivial instance of the well-known problem of differential inclusion, and this again is reason for us to suspect the existence of another equation, perhaps as the ones considered in \cite{ACT,Sc}, for which the KP hierarchy would be a specialization.
+The foregoing observations are not restricted to KP-II.
+In fact, we could conclude from the interesting paper \cite{DGRW} and our previous remarks that the KP hierarchy furnishes only some of the solutions to the equation

+precisely the next equation after KP-II which can be deduced using Theorem \ref{kp2}.
+This discussion leads us to hypothesize on the existence of a possible equation extending the KP hierarchy, which could furnish a full description of all the solutions of the KP-II equation.
+There is already a candidate for this hypothetical equation, as it is a known fact that the KP hierarchy may be seen as a special case of a self-dual Yang-Mills hierarchy, see \cite{ACT,Sc}.
+This situation seems to be a non-trivial instance of the well-known problem of differential inclusion, and this again is reason for us to suspect the existence of another equation, perhaps as the ones considered in \cite{ACT,Sc}, for which the KP hierarchy would be a specialization.

 12pt

 \paragraph{\bf Acknowledgements:} Both authors have been partially supported by CONICYT (Chile) via the Fondo Nacional de Desarrollo Cient\'{\i}fico y Tecnol\'{o}gico operating grant \# 1161691.